TroutTrout

 Enforcing Authentication

-Introduce robust authentication mechanisms to verify the identity of devices and users.
+Introduce strong authentication mechanisms -- such as certificate-based device identity and MFA for operator access -- to verify devices and users.
 This step can include the use of certificates or secure tokens.

 Regular Patch Management